Scidoc processor

 Adding scidoc documentation to the code

-The processor is designed in such a way that the source code needs just a few comment lines for a fully featured documentation page to be automatically generated.
+The processor is designed in such a way that the source code needs only a few comment lines for a fully featured documentation page to be automatically generated.

 As an example from the dycore, the comment block describing the call to the stencil _compute_horizontal_gradient_of_exner_pressure_for_flat_coordinates results in the web page section displayed in the frame below (and part of the Dycore numerical documentation (solve nonhydro) page).